bigmlcom/bigml-csharp/doc/index.rst

-The `client` object encapsulates your credentials and provides methods for most of the operations available through the BigML API. [#]_
+The `client` object encapsulates your credentials and provides methods for most of the operations available through the BigML API [#f1]_ .

 Connecting to a Virtual Private Cloud
 -------------------------------------

-If you are using [Managed Virtual Private Cloud](https://support.bigml.com/hc/en-us/articles/208270815-What-is-a-Managed-VPC-) (VPC), you can specify your VPC URL when instantiating your `client`:
+If you are using
+`Managed Virtual Private Cloud <https://support.bigml.com/hc/en-us/articles/208270815-What-is-a-Managed-VPC->`_ (VPC), you can specify your VPC URL when instantiating your `client`:

 .. code-block:: C#